Colin Barber: Second World War

-From March 1941 Barber returned to the General Staff as a GSO1, until taking command, in October, of the 46th (Highland) Infantry Brigade, leading it through the Battle of Normandy in the summer of 1944.
+From March 1941, Barber returned to the General Staff as a General Staff Officer Grade 1 (GSO1), until taking command, in October, of the 46th (Highland) Infantry Brigade, leading it through the Battle of Normandy in the summer of 1944.
 From 3 August 1944 Barber, when he was promoted to acting major-general, he commanded the 15th (Scottish) Infantry Division for the remainder of the campaign in north-west Europe until the end of World War II in Europe in May 1945.
-In this campaign, the 15th Division had the distinction to lead the three great river crossings of the Seine, the Rhine and the Elbe and Barber was awarded the bar to his DSO.
+In this campaign, the 15th Division had the distinction to lead the three great river crossings of the Seine, the Rhine and the Elbe, and Barber was awarded the bar to his DSO.

-The villages redeployed by the Barber Lyashchenko Agreement.